filiksyos/todo_app/README.md

 > **Note**: Please wait patiently while the application compiles.
 The first compilation may take a few minutes as it builds all the necessary components.

-### Blockchain Setup

-> **Important Database Setup Notes:**
-> - The Chromia node requires PostgreSQL to store blockchain data
-> - We use Docker to ensure a consistent PostgreSQL environment
-> - Port 5432 must be available for the PostgreSQL container
-> - Any local PostgreSQL service must be stopped to avoid port conflicts

-For more details about the blockchain setup and configuration, refer to the [Chromia Documentation](https://docs.chromia.com).

 ## Usage Guide